TheRobBrennan/technical-screen-package-sorting/README.md

 Next.js URLs

 - The Next.js application will be available locally at [http://localhost:3000](http://localhost:3000)
+- `/services/*` routes are served by the Next.js application
   - An example `hello` endpoint will be available locally at [http://localhost:3000/services/hello](http://localhost:3000/services/hello)
-- `/api/*` routes are served by the FastAPI application

 FastAPI URLs

 - The FastAPI application will be available locally at [http://127.0.0.1:8000](http://127.0.0.1:8000)
+- `/api/*` routes are served by the FastAPI application
   - An example `ping` endpoint will be available locally at [http://127.0.0.1:8000/api/ping](http://127.0.0.1:8000/api/ping)